The Vermont Statutes Online

 (2) Adopt rules necessary to perform its duties under this chapter.

-(3) Adopt rules setting standards for approval of nursing assistant and nursing education programs in Vermont, including all clinical facilities.
+(3) Adopt rules setting standards for approval of medication nursing assistant and nursing education programs in Vermont, including all clinical facilities.
 The Board may require reimbursement for actual and necessary costs incurred for site surveys.

 (A) After an opportunity for a hearing, the Board may deny or withdraw approval or take lesser action when a program fails to meet the rules requirements.